lukebakken/test-rmq-templates/CONTRIBUTING.md

 * GitHub issues are not used for questions, investigations, root cause analysis, discussions of potential issues, etc (as defined by this team)
 * We have a certain amount of information to work with

-We get at least a dozen questions through various venues every single day, often quite light on details.
-At that rate GitHub issues can very quickly turn into a something impossible to navigate and make sense of even for our team.
-Because of that questions, investigations, root cause analysis, discussions of potential features are all considered to be [mailing list][rmq-users] material by our team.
-Please post this to rabbitmq-users.
+The team receives many questions through various venues every single day.
+Frequently, these questions do not include the necessary details with which the team uses to begin useful work.
+GitHub issues can very quickly turn into a something impossible to navigate and make sense of.
+Because of that, questions, investigations, root cause analysis, discussions of potential features are all considered to be [mailing list][rmq-users] material by the team.
+If you are unsure where to begin, [`rabbitmq-users`][rmq-users] is the right place.

 Getting all the details necessary to reproduce an issue, make a conclusion or even form a hypothesis about what's happening can take a fair amount of time.
-Our team is multiple orders of magnitude smaller than the RabbitMQ community.
 Please help others help you by providing a way to reproduce the behavior you're observing, or at least sharing as much relevant information as possible on the [mailing list][rmq-users]:

 * Versions of the following:
     * Operating system (distribution as well)